 As with previous years, monitoring of dissolved oxygen at the H.C.
-Morgan WPCF during the 2012 calendar year indicated a positive influence on in-stream dissolved oxygen levels during the critical summer months.
-Little to no upstream-to-downstream difference was noted during this same time period at the Northside WPCF.
-Only minor upstream-to-downstream decreases in dissolved oxygen were documented during the colder winter months, with levels still well above State Water Quality Criteria.
-Additionally, 2012 data continued to support a trend of increasing average dissolved oxygen in both Parkerson Mill Creek and Saugahatchee Creek for the last seven years.
+Morgan WPCF during the 2013 calendar year indicated a positive influence on in-stream dissolved oxygen levels during the critical summer months.
+Monitoring for dissolved oxygen upstream and downstream of the Northside WPCF was discontinued due to the closure of this facility.
+All sanitary sewage is now diverted to the H.C.
+Morgan WPCF.
+The data continue to support a trend of increasing average dissolved oxygen in both Parkerson Mill Creek and Saugahatchee Creek for the last eight years.